What are the requirements for a HELOC?

 Learn about qualifying for a home equity line of credit

 One way to get cash from your home equity is with a home equity line of credit (also called a "HELOC").
 Home equity lines of credit work much like credit cards do.
 You can choose how much money to take out from a HELOC, up to a certain limit.
-You can choose when you take the money out during a set period of time when you can access available funds (this is called the "draw period").
+You can choose when you take the money out during a set period of time when you can access available funds.
+This is called the “draw period.”

 You also make monthly payments on HELOCs.
 Often, you are only required to make interest payments during an initial period.
 After the draw period, you'll make monthly principal and interest payments until the HELOC has been paid off.
 Other ways to borrow against your home equity include home equity loans and cash out refinances.

 To qualify for a HELOC, you need to meet the requirements set by the lender.
-Lenders typically look at your home equity, your loan-to-value ratio, your debt-to-income ratio, and your credit score before they decide whether or not you qualify for a home equity line of credit.
+Lenders typically look at your home equity, your loan-to-value ratio, your debt-to-income ratio, and your credit score before they decide if you qualify for a home equity line of credit.
 These numbers can also affect the interest rate they might offer you on a HELOC.
 Let's look at these requirements in more detail.

 Variable interest rate requirements for HELOCs